julianpoemp/oc-backup/README.md

 An owncloud installation can contain a lot of small files, especially if you are using server-side encryption.
 If you try to make a remote backup via FTPS/SFTP your download-speed will be low because your FTP-Client tries to download those many, small files.
 It's better to download bigger files, e.g. of size 1GB.
+Further more your owncloud is unavailable just for the time the backup files are created, not for the time you need to download the files.

 ## How does it work?

 It's just a shell script.
 It enables the maintenance mode, makes a backup of the SQL database, a backup of the data directory and a backup of the owncloud installation directory.
-After it has finsihed the backup it disables the maintenance mode automatically.
+After it has finished the backup it disables the maintenance mode automatically.

 ## Requirements

 1. You need enough disk space on the destination of the backup (min. the size of your owncloud directory).
 2. Make sure that your webserver's operating system is Linux.
-3. You need SSH access to the webserver where owncloud is installed in order to run this script.
+3. You need Terminal access (SSH or local) to the webserver where owncloud is installed in order to run this script.
 [What if I do not have SSH access?](#what-if-i-do-not-have-access-to-my-webserver)
 4. Make sure that the commands `zip` and `mysqldump` exist.

-## How to make an owncloud backup
+## Installaation & Run

 1. Upload the oc_backup.sh script and the oc_backup.cfg to your webserver, next to the owncloud installation folder.
 2. Change the oc_backup.cfg file with the data of your owncloud installation.
 See [config example](#example-config-file).